 Our students are encouraged to support and drive community initiatives at every opportunity to foster and promote a caring, empathetic and selfless attitude.

-Some of our community service initiatives include fundraisers, Duke of Edinburgh scheme, Rotary Interact Club, ANZAC Day March and various community volunteering opportunities.
+Some of our community service initiatives include fundraisers, the Duke of Edinburgh scheme, Rotary Interact Club, ANZAC Day March and various community volunteering opportunities.

 The Primary and Secondary Student Leadership Committees aim to provide leadership of the student body and operate in the areas of the School’s assemblies, Chapel and other liturgies, fundraising, and social functions.
-The Committees can also act as a forum for discussion and initiatives, and have input into the decision-making procedures affecting student life.
+The Committees can also act as a forum for discussion and initiatives and have input into the decision-making procedures affecting student life.
 Students are encouraged to approach their leaders on any of these matters.

 Preparing for your career